ilcapitanomaldini/blog/_posts/2021-3-04-Swift-iOS-Quick-Ref.md

  - Use XCTSkipIf() or XCTSkipUnless() with a Boolean condition to evaluate when to skip tests or throw an XCTSkip error to skip tests if such a need arises.
  - `XCTExpectFailure` can be used for incomplete features/tests.
  - For testing asynchronous logic, use of `XCTestExpectation` is expected.
 The test method waits until all expectations are fulfilled or a specified timeout expires. `wait(for:, timeout:)` identifies the timeout and expectations to wait for.
 Calling `fulfill()` on the expectation completes it.
+ - [UI Testing](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/09-ui_testing.html): Includes UI recording, which gives the ability to generate code that exercises the app's UI.
+UI tests rests upon two core technologies: the XCTest framework and Accessibility.
+ - UI tests are based on the implementation of three classes: XCUIApplication, XCUIElement, XCUIElementQuery.
+ -  UI recording generates source code into a test implementation file that can be edited to construct tests or playback a particular use scenario.
+ - The setUp method includes creating an instance of XCUIApplication and launching it as well as the value of self.continueAfterFailure, which is set to NO as a default.
+ - The general pattern of a UI test for correctness is as follows: Use an XCUIElementQuery to find an XCUIElement -> Synthesize an event and send it to the XCUIElement -> Use an assertion to compare the state of the XCUIElement against an expected reference state.

 ### Concurrency